jjsadhana/passbolt_gatling/README.md

 }
 ```
 ### Running a scenario
-From gatling root folder, you can run the main script as follow:
+From gatling root folder, you can run a script calling the healthcheck status api
+endpoint with 10 users as follow:
 ```
-./bin/gatling.sh -s base.Scenario1
+./bin/gatling.sh -s healtcheck.Status
 ```

 ### Viewing the results